๐Ÿ“˜TOEFL iBT/Scoring Guide

 How AI Grading on FullPracticeTests Compares to Real TOEFL

-FullPracticeTests uses Claude (Anthropic) to score your Writing responses and provide feedback on Speaking.
+FullPracticeTests uses AI to score your Writing responses and provide feedback on Speaking.
 Here is how that compares to what ETS actually does on test day.

 AspectReal TOEFL (ETS)FullPracticeTests